 *Please note that your DSL modem is preconfigured for ease of install*

-Wireless networking allows you to utilize one DSL connection from multiple computers wirelessly in your home.
+Wired networking allows you to utilize one DSL connection for multiple computers in your home.

 - A computer with a network card (NIC)

 - A DSL modem.

 - An ethernet hub.
 This allows the Internet connection to be shared to every computer in the home.

 - An ethernet card, in every computer that is going to share the internet connection.